TMTutoring/TMTutoring.github.io/README.md

-## Total Tutoring
+## TM Tutoring

-Hompage for the Total Tutoring firm
+Hompage for TMTutoring

 ## Copyright and License